Skip to main content

 – an employee of the Australian Trade Commission authorised under para 3(d) of the Consular Fees Act 1955.

-Question 3: I am based in Brisbane, and my fiancé is overseas, how do we both sign the NOIM form? & can you accept the NOIM form with my signature only?
+Question 4: I am based in Brisbane, and my fiancé is overseas, how do we both sign the NOIM form? & can you accept the NOIM form with my signature only?

-If one of the marrying persons is not reasonably able to have their signature witnessed by one of the above, (e.g. because they are based overseas) the Celebrant is permitted to accept the NOIM form with just one of the parties’ signatures, with the second signature on the official NOIM form, witnessed by the Celebrant on arrival in the country.
+If one of the marrying persons is not reasonably able to have their signature witnessed by one of the above, (e.g. because they are based overseas) as your Celebrant we’re permitted to accept the NOIM form with just one of the parties’ signatures (ideally the person based in Australia, as the signing and witnessing process is easier, however it can be the overseas based person following the process outlined on question 2 above if you wish).

-So yes, we can accept the form with the Brisbane based partners signature, however the second person must sign the NOIM form in our presence (with one of us, your Celebrant as your witness) before your marriage can take place.
+So yes, we can accept the form with the Australia based partners signature, however the second person must sign the NOIM form in our presence (with one of us, your Celebrant as your witness) before your marriage can take place.

-Question 4: Am I required to speak English to get married in Australia?
+Question 5: Am I required to speak English to get married in Australia?

 Designing your ceremony